ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 ## 1.2 Problem Statement

 Despite the promise of LLMs, their ability to extract usable coordinates from early-modern archival prose had not been systematically evaluated prior to this work.
-Key uncertainties we addressed included:
+Key uncertainties I addressed included:

 * Could a model trained mostly on contemporary text understand seventeenth-century toponyms and bearing conventions?
 * Would providing API-based tools (e.g., Google Places search) materially improve accuracy relative to a pure text approach?